AdobeDocs/audience-manager.en/help/using/features/segments/segment-builder.md

 ![](assets/cookie_modal.PNG)

-### URL Destination Fields
+### [!DNL URL] Destination Fields

-In the URL and Secure URL fields, specify the complete standard or secure address used to send data to the destination.
+In the [!UICONTROL URL] and [!UICONTROL Secure URL] fields, specify the complete standard or secure address used to send data to the destination.

 ![](assets/url_modal.PNG)